zhongjiedong/Tsukiro/README.md

 Minimum Recommended specs for 1080p:

-i5 8400/Ryzen 2600
+i5 8400/Ryzen 5 3600

-GTX 1060 6GB/RX580 GB
+GTX 2070 8GB/RX5600XT 8GB

 16GB RAM

 SSD

-I play at 1440p and it's mostly locked at 61 FPS in most areas apart from a few places like certain parts of Falkreath and JK's interiors like Dragonsreach and Blue Palace.
+I play at 1440p and it's mostly locked at 61 FPS in most areas apart from a few places like certain parts of Falkreath and Solitude.

 Initial loading times will be exceptionally long if you do not have this modlist installed on a SSD.